Sikha Chatterjee

 Sikha Chatterjee is an Indian politician from Bharatiya Janata Party.
 In May 2021, she was elected as a member of the West Bengal Legislative Assembly from Dabgram-Phulbari constituency in Jalpaiguri district.
-She defeated Trinamool Congress heavyweight and Transport Minister of West Bengal Goutam Deb with the margin of 27,593 votes.
-She was the opposition leader of Rajganj Panchayat Sammittee.
-She was former leader of All India Trinamool Congress.
+She defeated Trinamool Congress heavyweight minister of West Bengal Goutam Deb with the margin of 27,593 votes.
+She was the opposition leader of Rajganj Panchayat Samiti.
+She was former leader of Trinamool Congress.